Make Your Own Overnight Oats (or Seven Grain Oats)

 - Chopped banana

-- 2 Tbsp jam or preserves (your choice)
+- 2 tablespoons jam or preserves (your choice)

 - Mix all required dry ingredients together in a pint mason jar with a screw-type lid.